LoreviQ/LoreviQ.github.io/_posts/2024-08-16-WebNovelPlatform.md

         })
     }

-decodeRequest() and respondWithJSON() are helper functions defined elsewhere which decode the request into a Go struct and respond with a JSON based on a Go Struct respectively.
-In this cade, the main body of the handler function is responsible for actually creating the user based on the request.
+decodeRequest() and respondWithJSON() are helper functions defined elsewhere which decode the request into a Go struct and respond with a JSON body based on a Go Struct respectively.
+In this case, the main section of the handler function is responsible for actually creating the user based on the request.
 For postUser, it generates a hash from the provided password, then creates a database entry with the users data.
 Other handler functions follow a similar structure.

 #### Internal Packages

 The api contains two internal package, 'auth' and 'database'.

 'auth' is used for authentication purposes.
 It has functions that:
-  - Authenticate user by comparing passwords to saved password hash
+  - Authenticate users by comparing passwords to saved password hash
-  - Issues Access tokens to users so that they don't need to constantly send passwords (Short duration, non-revocable)
+  - Issue Access tokens to users so that they don't need to constantly send passwords (short duration, non-revocable)
   - Authenticates provided access tokens
-  - Issues Refresh tokens to users so that they can obtain more access tokens (Remember me functionality, long duration, revocable)
+  - Issue Refresh tokens to users so that they can obtain more access tokens (remember me functionality, long duration, revocable)
   - Authenticates provided refresh tokens and issues new access tokens
   - Revoke refresh tokens
   - Manage the generation of unique url-safe ids to be used for UID purposes